13 RevOps Questions - Answered!

 Who better to ask about all things RevOps?

 We put 13 burning RevOps questions to Antoine - scroll 👇 to get his insights (or use the menu to jump to a section).

 Hi Antoine.
 First of all - what is revenue operations?
 Can you sum it up in a single sentence?

 Revenue operations is the process of streamlining and aligning sales, marketing and post-sales on both the front and back-end.

-RevOps is a very hot topic in B2B SaaS right now.
+RevOps is a hot topic in B2B SaaS.
 Why do you think this is?

 The problem with that model is it doesn’t really work or scale.
 There are huge overlaps between the different functions.
 For example, if you implement a new piece of marketing tech, it will also impact your sales team.
 Everything needs to be aligned.

 So RevOps is the combination of all the different operations functions.
 It brings everything together and ensures that ops aren't working in silos, but are aligned with all areas of the business.